JOURNAL OF GENTRY GENEALOGY

 Children of Frances:

-iii Elizabeth, born about 1792 in Louisa County; married 16 Jan 1810 (Louisa County marriage bond) to Lewis "Paggett"[Padgett], and identified as the daughter of Fanney Gentry.
+iii Elizabeth Gentry, born about 1790 in Louisa County; married 16 Jan 1810 (Louisa County marriage bond) to Lewis "Paggett"[Padgett], and identified as the daughter of Fanney Gentry.

 In the discussions above, and in previous articles about the families of Joseph-II, Samuel-II, and Nicholas-II, we have touched on almost all of the Gentrys living in Hanover and Louisa Counties in the second half of the eighteenth century.
-We list below two others who have not so far been mentioned:
+We list below two others who are among the marriages and baptisms recorded by the Rev. William Douglas of Louisa County who have not so far been mentioned:

 Elizabeth Gentry

-Three children of Elizabeth Gentry and Jeremiah Blacklock were baptized by Rev. William Douglas between 1764 and 1773<9>.
+Three children of Elizabeth Gentry and Jeremiah Blacklock were baptized by Rev. Douglas between 1764 and 1773<10>.
 Elizabeth and Jeremiah must have been married in perhaps 1762, and Elizabeth's date of birth can be approximated as about 1740.

 Keziah Gentry